tdauth/wowr/README.md

 * New hero: Ranger.
 * New race: High Elf.
 * [Custom Black Arrow System](https://www.hiveworkshop.com/threads/barad%C3%A9s-black-arrow-system-1-0.339157/) which supports targets with unit levels greater than 5 and which is [part of this repository](./systems/).
+* Dragonhawk Mounts.
+* Human can train Spellbreakers and Dragonhawk Riders.
+* Phoenix Egg building for Blood Elf.

 ## Bug Fixes